sparkfun/Qwiic_Dual_Encoder_Reader_Py/README.md

 Python module for the qwiic dual encoder reader (ATTINY84), which is included on the [SparkFun Auto pHAT for Raspberry Pi](https://www.sparkfun.com/products/16328)

 This python package enables the user to take count readings from the on-board ATTINY84 that handles reading the dual motor encoders.
+The firmware that is used on the ATTiny84 is located in a separate repository here: [SparkFun Dual Encoder Reader Firmware Repository](https://github.com/sparkfun/Qwiic_Dual_Encoder_Reader)

 This package can be used in conjunction with the overall [SparkFun qwiic Python Package](https://github.com/sparkfun/Qwiic_Py)